Please enter your email in order to download this publication.

 His direct reports achieve that performance because he helps them set a few, big challenging goals, stretching their performance to levels they didn’t realize they could achieve.
 Last year’s stellar accomplishments become the baseline for the next year.
 He is relentless in raising the performance bar every cycle and regularly recalibrates his team against that higher bar.
 And, if his people don’t perform, he will make timely decisions to acquire, move, or remove leaders.

 This leader is on a 24×7 hunt for talent.
-As a Talent Scout, the Talent6 leader constantly scans their own organizations and others for superior talent.
+As a Talent Scout, the Talent6 leader constantly scans their own organizations and others for superior and diverse talent.
 They meet with the company’s highest potential leaders across departments and geographies to get to know them and to calibrate them against their current team.
 They are transparent with those leaders about their intentions, their management style, and the opportunities that might exist in the future.
 They use talent reviews as a chance to learn about their peers’ direct reports and to assess their peers’ ability to spot potential.

 The Talent Scout forms strong relationships with the top executive search firms in their function.
 They ask those firms to introduce them to the highest potential talent they’ve identified in recent searches.
 They have coffee or a meal with those leaders to get to know them at a personal and operational level.
 They regularly attend external conferences or gatherings for their function with a specific agenda of meeting and assessing the talent there.
 Through these activities they create a formally tracked “external bench” and they actively manage relationships with the leaders on that bench.

 Talent Scouts have a pipeline of talent available internally and externally so they seldom have “empty seats”.
 They move with speed and easily fill open roles with high quality talent.